ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 on the role by the overall protocol.

 Authorization Server (AS)
-: server that grants delegated privileges to a particular instance of client software in the form of an access token and other information (such as subject information).
+: server that grants delegated privileges to a particular instance of client software in the form of access tokens or other information (such as subject information).

 Client
 : application operated by an end-user that consumes resources from one or several RSs, possibly requiring access privileges from one or several ASs.